ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 In this example we will be sending a transaction using `eth_sendTransaction` to the `multiply` method of the contract.

-`eth_sendTransaction` requires several arguments, specifically `from`, `to` and `data`. `From` is the public address of our account and `to` is the contract address.
+`eth_sendTransaction` requires several arguments, specifically `from`, `to` and `data`. `From` is the public address of our account, and `to` is the contract address.
 The `data` argument contains a payload that defines which method must be called and with which arguments.
-This is where the [ABI (application binary interface)](https://docs.soliditylang.org/en/v0.7.0/abi-spec.html) comes into play.
-The ABI is a json file that defines how to define and encode data for the EVM.
+This is where the [ABI (application binary interface)](https://docs.soliditylang.org/en/latest/abi-spec.html) comes into play.
+The ABI is a JSON file that defines how to define and encode data for the EVM.

 The bytes of the payload defines which method in the contract is called.
 This is the first 4 bytes from the Keccak hash over the function name and its argument types, hex encoded.
 The multiply function accepts an uint which is an alias for uint256.
 This leaves us with: